ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab004.md

 Because the time windows of a cycle is too fast for the human eye to perceive (about 2 milliseconds on the Arduino pins that support PWM), instead of causing an LED to strobe or flicker, it simply appears to be more or less bright.
 Using a 25% duty cycle the LED would be on (HIGH output) for half a millisecond and off (LOW output) for 1.5 milliseconds which makes the LED appear to be at 25% brightness.
 So while we aren't truly sending analog data to a digital LED, we are using PWM to simulate the effect of analog data.

 ## Writing the Code
 For this lab you will create a new file named <strong>lab03.js</strong> in the same directory as you did in the previous labs.
-There are no additional dependencies, so we don't need to make any changes to the package.json file.
+There are no additional dependencies, so we don't need to make any changes to the _package.json_ file.

 In the lab03.js file start by declaring the key objects, including a variable for the LED pin and the analog pin you will use (digital pin 13 for the LED and analog pin A0 for the photoresistor - if you still have your project board wired up from the previous labs then you should be all set).
 You should also stub out the <code>board.on()</code> callback function for Johnny Five.

 {% highlight javascript %}
+'use strict';
-var five = require("johnny-five");
+// Define the Johnny Five, Particle and Azure IoT objects var five = require ("johnny-five");
+var device = require('azure-iot-device');

+// Create a Johnny-Five board instance to represent your Particle Photon
+// Board is simply an abstraction of the physical hardware, whether is is an
-var board = new five.Board();
+// Arduino, Raspberry Pi, Particle Photon, or other boards. var board = new five.Board();
 var LEDPIN = 13;
 var ANALOGPIN = 0;

+// The board.on() executes the anonymous function when the
-board.on("ready", function() {
+// board reports back that it is initialized and ready. board.on("ready", function() {
-  // TODO 01 - Add the code to read data from the analog pin });

-// TODO 02 - You will add a couple support functions here later in the lab
+  console.log("Board connected...");

+});
 {% endhighlight %}

 Inside of the <code>board.on()</code> function you will first initialize the digital pin that you will use for the LED as a pulse width modulation (PWM) pin.
 Replace the <code>board.on()</code> code block with the following code.